RaulMoldes/RQLite/Readme.md

     - SORT (PARTIALLY DONE):
         - Currently, an in memory quicksort + limit is implemented and tested.
-        - Top N operator + external K way merge sort for large inputs are kind of mid-done but not fully tested.
-However since these are optimizations we can keep this task in the back log for now.
+        - We should add external merge sort or some other way of performing sort on disk.

 7. Make workerpools run on actual threads.